DavidBK/shampoo/Node/Call-Of-Duty.md

    Run your app and test it using `curl` command or [Postman](https://www.getpostman.com/), or any other tool you like (such as [hoppscotch](https://hoppscotch.io/) (recommended) or [Thunder Client](https://marketplace.visualstudio.com/items?itemName=rangav.vscode-thunder-client) vscode extension).

+1. Create a database connection.

+   - Connect to the database using the connection string from env var.
+   - The connection should be established before the server starts listening.
+   - The connection should be closed when the server stops listening.

+1. Create a db health check endpoint:

+   - GET `/health/db`
+   - Return a 200 status code if the database is connected.
+   - Return a JSON response: `{"status": "ok"}`

-3. Create a test for your health check endpoint.
+1. Create a test for your health check endpoint.

    What is the coverage of your tests?

-4. Separate application code from the server code:
+1. Separate application code from the server code:

    - Create `server.js` file.
    - Create `app.js` file.

    [Why Separate Express 'app' and 'server'](https://github.com/goldbergyoni/nodebestpractices/blob/master/sections/projectstructre/separateexpress.md)

-5. Test your app and server.
+1. Test your app and server.

    You can use "HTTP injection" (Fastify built in `app.inject` function).

    What is the coverage of your tests?
-   Did you test error case?
+   Did you test the error case?

-6. Add linter to your project.
+1. Add linter to your project.

    - Add `lint` script to your `package.json` file.
    - Run the script before submit any merge request.

-7. Log your app and server.
+1. Log your app and server.

    The log-level should be configurable, and the default level should be `info`.
 In the test environment, the default log level should be `silent`.